- The Players and Cards

 Some play that in order to win the game you must go out (be the person who ends the play by getting rid of all your cards) and you must have a cumulative score of 500 or more.
 You cannot win if another player goes out, even if your score is 500 or more.
 If the player who went out has reached 500 or more they win; if not the next player deals and another hand is played.
 In this version of the game it is possible to win without having the highest score - for example if player A goes out and has a score of 505 while player B has a score of 520, player A has won.

-Alan Gilfoy has published rules for another version of this game on his Rummy 500 page.
+Alan Gilfoy has published rules for another version of this game on his Rummy 500 page (archive copy).

-Rummy.ch is a German language site offering rules for Rummy 500 and many other rummy games, plus strategy articles and reviews of online rummy sites and a forum.
+Rummy.ch (archive copy) was a German language site offering rules for Rummy 500 and many other rummy games, plus strategy articles and reviews of online rummy sites and a forum.

 Here is an archive copy of Jim Davidson's version of the rules for 500 Rummy.